 Watch case alteration experiment: Swatch watch has been sacrificed in the fight against globalisation.

 Somone needs to take a stand against the rampant global supermarketing and branding which is ruining our world.
-We have no more free space, physical or mental, not already claimed by ther purveyors of the creeping amoeboid slime covering every inch of our lives.
+Have we no more free space, physical or mental, not already claimed by the purveyors of product, covering every inch of our lives.
 I decided to remove the Swatch signage of this nice looking watch.
 I bought this a while back, nice looking dial.
 Black strap with white stitching is nice.
 I never gave much thought to the rest, was in a hurry and it was a purposeful purchase.
 Watch served its purpose fine, but I find now I don't wear it much.
-I tried to like it, but it wasn't happening.
-I finally realized, I could not stand the shiny case and the bezel!
+I tried to like it, but could not.
+I finally realized, I did not like the shiny case and the bezel!
 SWATCH engraved all over the bezel.
-Maybe the shiny case would be ok, but I simply decided I could not tolerate SWATCH all round.
 So, I had to obliterate it, along with SWATCH on the buckle.
 Decided it would look ugly to leave the rest of the case shiny smooth, so why not do the whole case?

 Did I ruin it?
 Did I destroy a nice item?

 I wasn't sure how exactly to do it.
 I have little professional metalworking tools.
-I'm a lover not a fighter.
-But I did have some sandpaper S/C 120 whatver that means.
+But I did have some sandpaper S/C 120.
 I decided to sand away the offending logos.
 But first I needed to protect the crystal, which was accomplished by placing a large sheet of that sticky roller paper for removing lint from your clothes over the crystal, pressing down firmly and then cutting it exactly where crystal meets bezel, with Xacto type knife.
 Ready to go.

 I found that the sandpaper would be very slow going.
 Though the letters were not engraved very deep, the sandpaper didn't remove metal as fast as I'd like.
 Also, the sticky masking disk was getting very tired and threatening to come up in some places.
 I tried emery boards for better purchase, but still about the same level of obliteration, very slow.
 I decided to go to the hardware store and get one of those triangular metal files, I think it was XX or X grade of cutting.
-This worked fine, and I was able to remove all of the logos (I left little bits and pieces here and there, kind of like it that way rathter than totally gone, somehow.)
-Well, below are the results.
-I do believe I like it, especially the results of the buckle, but I think the case turned out pretty good as well.
-I had no idea how it would look, but I'm pleased.
-Makes it more wearable for me.
-I dunno.. maybe I ruined it in some ways, but I don't regret my decision.
+This worked fine, and I was able to remove all of the logos (I left little bits and pieces here and there as slight insults to the original logos.)
+Below are the results.
+I think it's ok, especially the results of the buckle, but I think the case turned out pretty good as well, kind of rough though.
+Maybe I ruined it in some ways, but I don't regret my decision.
+I could not find an easy way to get to the dial.
+If I could have, I would have stricken out SWATCH on the dial with a Sharpie.
+But I could not, and SWATCH is there, taunting me every time I wear the watch, making a mockery of this whole exercise.

 HOME